The Internal Medicine Residency program at Indiana University School of Medicine offers a variety of educational conferences for our residents.

 Intern Core Lecture Series: For the first two months of their training, our interns are offered on a weekly basis a crash course on common medical complaints, inpatient emergencies, high-yield MICU topics as well as ultrasound basics and simulation to help kick start their careers in Internal Medicine.

-Grand Rounds: Invited speakers share with residents and faculty their updates and expertise about various medical topics.
+Department of Medicine Grand Rounds: Invited speakers share with residents and faculty their updates and expertise about various medical topics.

 Journal Club & EMB Lecture Series: Each month, our residents and interns dissect a clinic question encountered during their clinic work with one of our librarian and chief residents in small groups.
 They then select two articles to discuss during a monthly journal club.